swcarpentry/git-novice/episodes/08-collab.md

 ### Create your GitHub profile!

+Now your work will be visible online on GitHub.
 Your profile page introduce you to other contributors on GitHub:

 ![](fig/github-create-00.png)